 4-5 June 2022: First International Meeting of ISE Young Community

-The ISE young community will hold its first scientific meeting on the 4th and 5th of June.
-The event will be fully online and registration is free of charge.
+The ISE young community held its first scientific meeting on the 4th and 5th of June.
+The event was fully online and free of charge.
 Four of the submitted abstracts will be selected to be presented at the “Best Abstract” oral session.
-Other accepted abstracts will be presented as posters during the conference.
-Accepted abstracts will be published in the Journal of Electrocardiology.
+Accepted abstracts will be published in the Journal of Electrocardiology. final program (PDF).

 Other upcoming meetings

 The next Computing in Cardiology meeting will take place on September 4-7 in Tampere, Finland.
-The abstract deadline is 15 April.
-Their young investigator competitions require a 4-page paper at that date.
+The abstract deadline was on 15 April.

-The next International Congress on Electrocardiology (ICE) will be held in Italy in 2023, and will be organized by Dr Emanuela Locati.
+The next International Congress on Electrocardiology (ICE) will be held in 2023.

 The ISE-ISHNE Joint Committee for Scientific Documents